gamerjamer43/Subwave/README.md

 - [Axum](https://github.com/tokio-rs/axum) - Quite possibly my favorite HTTP client for Rust, Hyper, has a way higher level version, for way more control.
 I like Axum a lot.
 - [sqlx](https://github.com/launchbadge/sqlx) - No contest.
 The BEST SQL driver.
 Migrating to Postgres was super easy.
 - [Argon2](https://github.com/sru-systems/rust-argon2) - Password hashing done right.
 Literally industry standard.
-- [PostgreSQL](https://postgresql.org) - Battle tested.
-The industry standard.
-If you're hosting for multiple people, or hosting a shitload of songs, this DB
+- [Postgres](https://postgresql.org) - You already know, it's industry standard.
+If you're hosting for multiple people, or hosting a shitload of songs, this DB will handle it, no problem.

 ---